Chuyu-Team/YY-Thunks/Readme.md

 > Note: If your app needs to be compatible with Vista or later, please set `Additional Dependencies` to `objs\$(PlatformShortName)\YY_Thunks_for_Vista.obj`。

+#### 2.2.2. using lib files (LLD Link)
+> LLD linkers using obj files will encounter duplicate symbol errors.

+1. Download and unzip [YY-Thunks-Lib](https://github.com/Chuyu-Team/YY-Thunks/releases) to project directory.
+2. Add a parameter like `-L YY-Thunks_Root_Dir/lib/5.1.2600.0/x86` to the linker and make sure the order is higher than WinSDK.
+3. 如If the project is a `Dynamic Link Library`, please add parameter `-e DllMainCRTStartupForYY_Thunks` (If you ignore this step, the XP system may crash with `thread_local`).
+4. Rebuild the solution.

 ## 3. Compatibility